Working with PDFs

 • In the popup window, enter the signer’s email address.
 Please note that only one recipient can be added per document.
 If you made an error in the email address, upon every next entering of address the dropdown list will include it.
 To avoid that, you can delete it by swiping left on the address.

 • The signer will receive an email with the link to the document to be signed.
 By default, the link is available for 4 days.
 One day prior to expiration, the reminder will be sent to the signer.
-However, you can add a custom period for reminders by tapping on Reminder.
+However, you can add a custom period for reminders by tapping on Add Reminder

 • Tap Send.